-Keeping in mind, those who have collaborator privileges can only create draft experiments and not actually start an experiment.
+Keeping in mind, those who have collaborator privileges can only create draft experiments and not actually start experiments.
 Only project managers and project owners can start experiments.
 If you need to have your privileges changed, you'd have to ask the Project Owner to change your role to the role of Project Manager in Settings > Team Settings.

-While an experiment is active, the experiment is live, and in the wild according to what you set your segmentation to or ultimately what your intended audience is.
+While an experiment is active, the experiment is live, and in the wild according to what you set your segmentation to, or ultimately what your intended audience is.

 At this point, variations are being distributed and data is being collected, which powers goals and any other pertinent data that you want to watch for in the goals section.

 Any new users (e.g. those who just downloaded the app who qualify for an experiment) will be allocated into it appropriately, according to the distribution you set.